 A helpful guide to landlord rights in Dubai

 Dubai’s real estate sector is a magnet for investors, fuelled by rapid growth and a dynamic environment.
 To thrive in this market, landlords must have a deep understanding of their rights and responsibilities.
-This guide will explore the legal framework, responsibilities and key landlord rights in Dubai.
+This guide will explore the legal framework, responsibilities and key landlords rental rights in Dubai.

-A LEGAL FRAMEWORK ABOUT LANDLORD RIGHTS IN DUBAI
+A LEGAL FRAMEWORK ABOUT LANDLORD RENTAL RIGHTS IN DUBAI

 The Dubai Land Department (DLD) and the Real Estate Regulatory Agency (RERA) are the bedrock of real estate regulation in Dubai.
-The DLD oversees property ownership, while RERA focuses on sector regulation and compliance, ensuring that all transactions and disputes are handled in a fair and transparent manner.
+The DLD oversees property ownership, while RERA focuses on sector regulation and compliance, ensuring that all transactions and disputes are handled fairly and transparently.

 PRIMARY LANDLORD RIGHTS IN DUBAI